 The Fundamentals of Engineering (FE) Exam is now given via computer-based testing (CBT).
 You can take the FE exam at any approved Pearson VUE testing center.
-Pearson VUE testing centers can be found at http://ncees.org/exams/cbt/testing-center-locations/.
-Please review the NCEES Examinee Guide prior to starting the exam registration process which can be found at: http://ncees.org/exams/cbt/examinee-guide/
+Please review the NCEES Examinee Guide prior to starting the exam registration process.

 You no longer have to be within two semesters of graduating to take the exam.
 You may take the exam when you feel you are ready.
-To register, please go to http://ncees.org/exams/state-pages/north-dakota-exam-registration/.
-When registering, make sure that you select ND as your Licensing Board.
+To register, click here and select ND as your Licensing Board.
 You will also be required to choose which exam you will be taking (i.e.: FE Civil, FE Mechanical, FE Other Disciplines).
-Within 72 hours of submitting your registration, the ND State Board will send you a link.
-Make sure you follow the link to complete the registration process.
-Here you will choose your testing date and location for your exam.

 The FE Exam will be six hours in length, which will include a tutorial, breaks, the exam and a brief survey at the conclusion of the exam.
 The exam continues to be “closed book” and the supplied reference material for the exam will be electronic and available on the NCEES website.
 Examinees will be allowed to bring and use NCEES-approved calculators on CBT exams.
-The list of approved calculators can be found at http://ncees.org/exams/calculator-policy/.
-Sample exams for the computer-based FE will be available for purchase.
+The list of approved calculators can be found here.
+Exam preparation materials can be found at the NCEES website, practice exams are available for purchase.